 Preparing for the Risks of 3D Printing in Manufacturing

 In applications ranging from the automotive and aerospace industries to healthcare, food and consumer goods, 3D printing can shorten development cycles, lessen time-to-market and lower the cost of traditional manufacturing.
-By 2020, the global market for 3D printing hardware, supplies and services is estimated to reach $17.2 billion.1
+By 2024, the reach of global 3D printing is estimated to be $34.8 billion.1

 But while the technology’s potential to revolutionize manufacturing has been well documented, the risks are not as well defined.
 In some cases, 3D printing, also known as additive manufacturing, brings uncharted risks including cyber and intellectual property risks.
 Every party in a global supply chain should understand the liabilities involved in 3D printing and be prepared to minimize them.